The Future of Fitness: How Wearable Technology is Transforming Health Tracking

 Early Fitness Trackers to Modern Smart Bands

 Wearable fitness tech has come a long way.
 It started with simple step counters.
-Now, we have smart bands that do much more.
-Early trackers just counted steps and estimated calories burned.
-They were basic and not very accurate.
+These basic devices just tracked steps and estimated calories burned.
+They weren't very accurate or feature-rich.

 Key Milestones in Wearable Technology